telerik/blazor-docs/introduction.md

 Use [our feedback portal](https://feedback.telerik.com/blazor) to tell us which components you want us to create and how you intend to use them with Blazor.

+## Page Templates and Building Blocks

+Page Templates demonstrating the power of the UI for Blazor suite are now available.
+These ready-to-use layouts showcase the components, providing you with a clear example of how to integrate them.
+Each Page Template is composed of Building Blocks, which are the individual parts that make up the full layout.
+These templates and blocks streamline the development process by offering pre-designed, customizable elements.
+For more details, refer to the [design system](https://www.telerik.com/design-system/docs/ui-templates/overview/) documentation.

 ## Trial Version and Commercial License